 Taste: Sherried fruits, fudge, honey, apple juice, pear.
 Some light spice and a touch of oak before a malty finish.

-Value for Money: There is undoubted quality on offer here and at a price of around £40 – £45 a bottle, it is a great opportunity to try out a lesser known single malt bottled at a satisfying strength of 46%.
+Thoughts: There is undoubted quality on offer here and at a price of around £40 – £45 a bottle, it is a great opportunity to try out a lesser known single malt bottled at a satisfying strength of 46%.

 Murray McDavid’s Benchmark range offers some of the best value in the independent bottling scene.
 The distilleries may not always be the most renowned but the liquid itself is consistently of high quality, with good balance between spirit character and active wood influence.
 A single malt may not always require the added boost of ‘additional cask enhancement’ but there is no doubt that it can create new layers of flavour when deployed correctly and Murray McDavid seem to have rather perfected the process whilst simultaneously keeping their prices commendably realistic.
 A most appealing combination, it must be said.